learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 ## Objectives

-1. Write action creators and reducers to modify different pieces of application state
+1. Write action creators and reducers to modify application state
 2. Build **Redux's combineReducers()** function
 3. Use the `combineReducers()` function to delegate different pieces of state to each reducer